Contextual Explanation Networks

 Model interpretability is a long-standing problem in machine learning that has become quite acute with the accelerating pace of the widespread adoption of complex predictive algorithms.
 While high performance often supports our belief in the predictive capabilities of a system, perturbation analysis reveals that black-box models can be easily broken in an unintuitive and unexpected manner \citep{szegedy2013intriguing,nguyen2015deep}.
 Therefore, for a machine learning system to be used in a social context (\eg, in healthcare) it is imperative to provide sound reasoning for each prediction or decision it makes.

 To design such systems, we may restrict the class of models to only \emph{human-intelligible} \citep{caruana2015intelligible}.
 However, such an approach is often limiting in modern practical settings.
 Alternatively, we may fit a complex model and explain its predictions \emph{post-hoc}, \eg, by searching for linear local approximations of the decision boundary~\citep{ribeiro2016trust}.
-While such methods achieve their goal, explanations are generated \emph{a posteriori}, require additional computation per data instance, and most importantly are never the basis for the predictions made in the first place, which may lead to erroneous interpretations \footnote{ As we show in the paper, meaning and quality of generated explanations highly depends on the quality of the features in terms of which predictions are explained.
-These so-called ``interpretable features'' are often a matter of an arbitrary choice, but may significantly affect explanations produced post-hoc.}.
+While such methods achieve their goal, explanations are generated \emph{a posteriori} require additional computation per data instance and, most importantly, are never the basis for the predictions made in the first place, which may lead to erroneous interpretations, as we show in this paper, or even be exploited~\citep{dombrowski2019explanations, lakkaraju2019fool}.

 Explanation is a fundamental part of the human learning and decision process~\citep{lombrozo2006structure}.
 Inspired by this fact, we introduce \emph{contextual explanation networks} ({\CENs})---a class of architectures that learn to predict and to explain jointly, alleviating the drawbacks of the post-hoc methods.
 To make a prediction, {\CENs} operate as follows (Figure~\ref{fig:illustration}).
 First, they process a subset of inputs and generate parameters for a simple probabilistic model (\eg, sparse linear model) which is regarded interpretable by a domain expert.
 Then, the generated model is applied to another subset of inputs and produces a prediction.
 To motivate such an architecture, we consider the following example.